freenas/freenas-docs/userguide/zfsprimer.rst

   for %brand% 9.2.1 and higher, this is no longer true.

-These resources can also help determine the RAID configuration best suited to your storage needs:
+These resources can also help determine the RAID configuration best suited to the specific storage requirements:

 * `Getting the Most out of ZFS Pools
   <https://forums.freenas.org/index.php?threads/getting-the-most-out-of-zfs-pools.16/>`__